GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### Day 21: January 28, 2022

+**Today's Progress**: Have I just had a breakthrough in understanding?
+I might have done!
+But I need more time to experiment than I have right now.

+**Thoughts**: PythonAnywhere came back with some genius, if fairly obvious advice - to look at source code.
+I mean, i have... btu trying again, and looking on github, I feel like maybe I understand more than I did?
+I have to give it a try.
+Maybe later, maybe tomorroww.

+**Link to work:**

 ### Day 20: January 27, 2022

 **Today's Progress**: Started a regex course.
 I've done a bit in the past and liked it, so it's worth trying.
 I've also altered Judy's countdown, even though she hasn't even booked her trip to Marseille yet!